 How you can help us be more sustainable:

-- Bring your old shoes to the expo and drop them off at the Waste Management booth where they will be donated to SEARCH Homeless Services.
+- Bring your gently used shoes to the EXPO where they will be donated to Star of Hope

 The Houston Marathon Committee’s pledge to social sustainability

 The Houston Marathon Committee is committed to respecting and including athletes and volunteers of all abilities, and not to discriminate on the basis of age, sexual orientation, socio-economic status, race or religion.
 If you have comments or suggestions for how we can enhance and strengthen this commitment, please contact the race organizers.